stadium-software/tabs/README.md

 ```

 ## Page Setup
-1. Drag a *Container* control to a page
+1. Drag a *Container* control to a page.
+This will be the main tabs container
 2. Assign a class called "stadium-tabs" to the *Container* control
 3. Drag *Label* controls horizontally next to each other into the *Container* to create tabs
 4. Use the *Label* *Text* property for the tab text
 5. Drag *Container* controls horizontally next to each other under the Labels to create tab content areas
-6. Drag controls you wish to show inside the tab into the container
+6. Drag controls you wish to show inside the tabs into the containers
-7. NOTE: There must be an equal number of *Label* and *Container* controls
+7. NOTE: There must be an equal number of *Label* and *Container* controls as direct children inside the main tabs container

 ![](images/StadiumDesignerTabsView.png)